codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 ```
 var price = menu[item];
 ```
-Now, all we have to do is change our print statement so that it contains the price.
+We can change our print statement so that it contains the price.
 ```
 println(item + ": $" + price);
 ```